SSL CDN: Free Custom SSL for Your CDN

 Shared SSL is ideal to get started within minutes.
 You only need to enable the option in the dashboard and you're ready to go.
 Simply use HTTPS when you request files from our CDN.

 Custom SSL only makes sense if you use CNAMES (Zone Aliases).
 It's a convenient way to use CNAME in combination with SSL.
 Using a Zone Alias and or custom CDN URL can be benefical for both branding and SEO.

 You can either send us your existing certificate or we can issue a certificate.
 Custom SSL is completely free if you bring your own certificate!
 Other CDNs charge as much as $7200/year for Custom SSL.
 Beside a normal certificate, you can also send us wildcard or SAN certificates.
 In this case you can maintain several CNAMEs if your certificate supports it.
 Make sure that you update your DNS before you start using your CNAMEs.
 Our Custom SSL is based on SNI.

-KeyCDN also has an integration with Let’s Encrypt in which you can use custom SSL for free.
-It offers domain validated certificates.
-To enable follow the steps below.
+KeyCDN also has an integration with Let's Encrypt in which you can use custom SSL for free on a Zone Alias.
+Let's Encrypt currently offers domain validated certificates.
+Learn how to use Let's Encrypt with KeyCDN.